Skip to main content

 Grow Financial FCU, P.O.
 Box 89669, Tampa, FL 33689-0411

-After a Grow Financial member dies, the Death Claims manages the transfer of accounts.
+After a Grow Financial member dies, the Deposit Servicing (Death Certificates) manages the transfer of accounts.
 POD-designated and trust-owned accounts pass directly to beneficiaries.
 Accounts held solely in the member's name may require probate court documents—Letters Testamentary or Letters of Administration—before funds can be released.

 Begin by calling Grow Financial at 1-800-839-6328.
 You will need the deceased's full name, account numbers, and a certified death certificate to get the process started.